-To demonstrate the effectiveness of the scheme in meeting the stated objectives, Barnsley MBC will work with the other participating authorities and representatives of the major utility companies in a joint working group to establish a number of measures.
-These measures may include the following:
+To demonstrate the effectiveness of the scheme in meeting the stated objectives, Barnsley Council will also work with the other participating authorities and representatives of the major utilities in a joint working group to develop relevant measures in order to deliver Scheme objectives and benefits.
+Barnsley Council will also take into account any future guidance on evaluation, such as nationally agreed Key Performance Indicators.

+Current measures include the following:

-- 3.9.1 Comparative analysis based upon selected streets against base-line data in a cost-benefit analysis conducted prior to the commencement of the Permit Scheme.
-This measure relates to Objective 3.1 and to Benefit 1 in 6.1. - 3.9.2 A key principle of the Permit Scheme is to demonstrate parity of treatment for all activity promoters.
+3.9.1 Comparative analysis based upon selected streets against base-line data in a cost-benefit analysis conducted prior to the commencement of the Permit Scheme.
+This measure relates to Objective 3.1 and to Benefit 1 in 6.1.

+- 3.9.2 A key principle of the Permit Scheme is to demonstrate parity of treatment for all activity promoters.
 This relates to Objective 3.2 and the proposed measures are set out in Section 6.1. - 3.9.3 The number of apparatus damages reported and reinstatement remedial works will be measured by activity promoter.
 This relates to Objective 3.3 and to Benefit 2 in 6.1. - 3.9.4 Evaluation of the provision of information under the Permit Scheme compared to under the noticing system.
 This measure relates to Objectives 3.4 and 3.7 and to Benefit 3 in 6.1. - 3.9.5 An analysis of compliance of all work promoters with the "Safety at Street Works and Roadworks: a Code of Practice".
 This relates to Objective 3.5 and to Benefit 4 in 6.1. - 3.9.6 Permit applications where adequate details have not been provided will be measured.
 This relates to Objective 3.6 and to Benefit 5 in 6.1. - 3.9.7 Reporting the number of customer complaints regarding road and street works, categorised in specific road user groups.
-This relates Objective 3.4 and to the perception of the way in which works are planned and undertaken, and so links to Benefits 1 to 5 in 6.1.

-- 3.9.8 Barnsley MBC as Permit Authority will work with the other participating authorities and all work promoters to develop relevant additional measures as the Permit Scheme develops over time in order to deliver Scheme objectives and benefits, including: - Documenting evidence relating to the level of competency reached in managing permit applications and the training provided to ensure that permits are administered by qualified staff; and - Enabling activity promoters to establish standard procedures in order to be able to provide common permit content, across the Yorkshire Common Permit Scheme.
+This relates Objective 3.4 and to the perception of the way in which works are planned and undertaken, and so links to Benefits 1 to 5 in 6.1. - 3.9.8 Barnsley MBC as Permit Authority will work with the other participating authorities and all work promoters to develop relevant additional measures as the Permit Scheme develops over time in order to deliver Scheme objectives and benefits, including: - Documenting evidence relating to the level of competency reached in managing permit applications and the training provided to ensure that permits are administered by qualified staff; and - Enabling activity promoters to establish standard procedures in order to be able to provide common permit content, across the Yorkshire Common Permit Scheme.